bowmanjd/gittalk/slides/presentation.md

 - github.com/Cargas/playground
 - Fork it
+- Create a branch of your own
 - Add your name and a comment to the README
 - Add a file or two that seem relevant
 - Create a pull request
 - Comment on a pull request
+- Request changes on a pull request

 Notes: